 Stateline.org: Funded by The Pew Charitable Trusts as a public service, this website, staffed entirely by professional journalists, was originally envisioned primarily as a resource for reporters who cover state government.
 Articles on the site focus on state policy innovations and trends.
 In addition to online news, the Washington, D.C., based organization periodically publishes free printed reference materials and sponsors professional development conferences and workshops for the news media.

 Guide to Montana’s Legislative Assembly: This handy little guide, published before every session, includes photos, personal information, and contact information for all legislators.
 It also includes committee assignments, seating charts, and staff and leadership information.
-Published by the Montana Electric Cooperatives’ Association, Montana Telecommunications Association, and Montana Independent Telecommunications Systems.
+Published by the Montana Electric Cooperatives’ Association, and Montana Telecommunications Association.
 Available free from the Session Information Desk while supplies last.
-A mobile app will also be available for the 2017 session at this website: http://www.montanaco-ops.com/
+A mobile app will also be available for the 2019 session at this website: http://www.montanaco-ops.com/

 Lawmakers of Montana (the Copper Book): Another handy reference that includes photos of and more extensive biographical information about all legislators.
 Available for purchase at the Bill Distribution Office in room 74 of the Capitol.